 Okay, sure, with you so far!

 And the alarm bells start flashing.
-This sounds like it’s about to set us up for some awesome “Sex is only safe and pleasurable when in a monogamous relationship!” bullshit typically used by Christians.
-Let’s see!
+This sounds like it’s about to set us up for some awesome “Sex is only safe and pleasurable when in a monogamous relationship!” bullshit typically used by Christians (who by the way are often going to naughty non-christian adult sites and streaming for free.
+You see, the monogamous relationship line is primarily a tactic to control women as a commodity, but that’s a story for another time.)

 Sex is a big deal and it has emotional, physical, and sometimes financial consequences.
 Before you have sex with someone, make sure you are prepared for those consequences.
 This is where being responsible comes into play.